The Weeknd: 2023–present: The Idol and Hurry Up Tomorrow

-The Weeknd co-created the HBO drama series The Idol with Sam Levinson, and stars in the show alongside Lily-Rose Depp.
+Tesfaye co-created the HBO drama series The Idol with Sam Levinson, and stars in the show alongside Lily-Rose Depp.
 The series premiered at the 2023 Cannes Film Festival out of competition, where it received significant controversy for its graphic depiction of onscreen nudity and sexual content.
 The series debuted to widespread negative reviews from critics.
 The Hollywood Reporter stated that the series confirms the allegations that "Instead of subtly skewering the misogynistic and predatory nature of the business, The Idol became a forbidden love story — the stuff of a toxic man's fantasy", and called it "regressive rather than transgressive".
 He received negative reviews for his acting, with critic Robert Daniels of The Playlist writing, "Tesfaye is also a terrible actor.
 He lacks the comfortability, the gravitas, charisma, and charm to increase the viability of Jocelyn being attracted to him.
 In most scenes, Tesfaye either hides under the cover of dim lighting, obtrusive coverage, or re-recorded dialogue dubbed into several scenes."
 On August 28, 2023, HBO announced it had cancelled The Idol after one season.

-On June 8, 2023, the Weeknd announced a series of EPs featuring music from The Idol.
+On June 8, 2023, Tesfaye announced a series of EPs featuring music from The Idol.
 Originally intended as a soundtrack album, each EP was released following the premiere of each episode of the show, which featured collaborations with Future, Playboi Carti, Madonna, Lil Baby, Lily-Rose Depp, and Jennie from the South Korean girl group Blackpink.
+These EPs yielded the hit singles "Popular" and "One of the Girls".
 Later in June he received an invitation from the Academy to become a member.
 On July 21, Tesfaye appeared on Travis Scott's lead single "K-pop" from his fourth studio album Utopia, and later appeared on another track on Scott's album, "Circus Maximus".
 Tesfaye appeared on Diddy's single "Another One of Me" on September 15, which he called his "final feature", despite releasing multiple collaborations with Metro Boomin and Future in 2024.

-On December 2, 2023, Fortnite announced that the Weeknd would be featured as the headlining artist for its Fortnite Festival gamemode and outfits of him would become available to play with on December 9.
+On December 2, 2023, Fortnite announced that Tesfaye would be featured as the headlining artist for its Fortnite Festival gamemode and outfits of him would become available to play with on December 9.
 His outfits have three different variants of himself; the red suit seen throughout the promotional material for After Hours, the outfit from his 2022 Coachella performance, and two of the costumes that he was seen wearing during the After Hours til Dawn Tour.
 Tesfaye first teased news of a follow-up album to Dawn FM in 2022, telling his fans: "[I] wonder... did you know you're experiencing a new trilogy?" via Twitter.
 On January 8, 2024, he further teased an upcoming album, posting pictures of his last two albums and a question mark on his social media.
-On March 22, 2024, he appeared on the track "Young Metro" from Future and Metro Boomin's collaborative album, We Don't Trust You as well as several tracks on Future and Metro Boomin's We Still Don't Trust You album.
+On March 22, he appeared on the track "Young Metro" from Future and Metro Boomin's collaborative album, We Don't Trust You, as well as three tracks on Future and Metro Boomin's We Still Don't Trust You album two weeks later.